Dharshana-11/food-news-india/README.md

 ## License

-© 2025 Your Company / Your Name.
+© 2025 Food News India.
 All rights reserved.

 This software is proprietary and confidential.
 Unauthorized copying, distribution, or use of this software, in whole or in part, is strictly prohibited.
 See [LICENSE](LICENSE) for details.